Chicago Med: Development

-The series was greenlighted by NBC for the show's pilot episode on May 1, 2015.
+The series was greenlit by NBC for the show's pilot episode on May 1, 2015.

 On August 21, 2015, Andrew Dettman stepped down as showrunner due to "creative differences" following his appointment in June.
 Andrew Schneider and Diane Frolov were appointed as new showrunners on August 27, 2015.

 NBC originally ordered 13 episodes for season one; on December 11, 2015, an additional 5 episodes were ordered, bringing the season to 18 episodes.

 On February 1, 2016, NBC renewed the series for a second season.
 On May 15, 2016, it was announced that the series would be moving to Thursdays.
 The second season premiered on September 22, 2016.

 On May 10, 2017, NBC renewed the series for a third season but opted to remove it from the fall schedule to midseason, after the premiere of Dick Wolf's sixth Law & Order series Law & Order True Crime.
 The series moved back to Tuesdays after spending one season on Thursdays.